Music Academy of the West brings back the restorative power of live music

 A highlight of the Academy’s offerings is the opportunity given for fellows to rehearse and perform alongside world-class faculty artists.
 This summer, these side-by-side performances form the debut x2 Series of chamber music concerts featuring a wide variety of repertoire from Baroque to brand-new for ensembles of varying sizes.
 The series will include works by contemporary composers Carlos Simon, Christopher Cerrone, and Jessie Montgomery, with a world premiere of Georgina Derbez Roque’s Oiseaux Tristes for violin, cello, clarinet, and piano.
 Several of these programs will welcome in-person audiences at Hahn Hall, while others will be available to view as part of the Music Academy Concert Hall Online.
 The Takács Quartet and pianist Jeremy Denk will appear in special event recitals that include fellows in Hahn Hall.

 The Vocal Institute will be highlighted in performances curated by faculty, led by Director of Music John Churchwell and Creative Director James Darrah.
-In a special new affiliation, industry disrupter and Musical America’s 2021 Artist of the Year Beth Morrison and Executive Director Jecca Barry of Beth Morrison Projects will be in residence for four weeks.
-The singers and vocal pianists of the Vocal Institute will be featured in two special filmed productions.
-21c Liederabend, op.
-M.A.W. a celebration of song by living composers, specially produced by Beth Morrison Projects, will be co-curated and co-directed by Beth Morrison and composer-in-residence Paola Prestini, and conducted by Daniela Candillari.
-The film will be premiered at a screening for a live audience in Hahn Hall.
+The singers and vocal pianists of the Vocal Institute and select instrumentalists will be featured in Living Voices, a celebration of song by living composers, conducted by Daniela Candillari.
 A group of opera scenes entitled Mirrorflores is a purposeful play on words to reflect past and present as James Darrah will redefine how opera can be delivered through the cinematic lens, prepared by conductor William Long.

 Masterclasses, a hallmark of the Academy since its founding in 1947, will be held for each instrumental studio and the Vocal Institute.
 50 public classes (three for each studio, six for violin, one for harp, and one for chamber) will be offered in person, and one Masterclass Sampler will be recorded from several studios and available online.